openmina/openmina/website/docs/developers/testing/network-connectivity.md

-**Scenarios Enumeration**: `Scenarios` is an enum with derived traits to support iterating over the scenarios, converting them to strings, etc. It lists different test scenarios such as `SoloNodeSyncRootSnarkedLedger`, `SoloNodeBasicConnectivityInitialJoining`, and `MultiNodeBasicConnectivityInitialJoining`.
+**Scenarios Enumeration**: `Scenarios` is an enum with derived traits to support iterating over the scenarios, converting them to strings, etc. It lists different test scenarios such as `SoloNodeBasicConnectivityInitialJoining`, and `MultiNodeBasicConnectivityInitialJoining`.

 Each scenario has a related module (e.g.,